 Ongoing and thorough training will be important to assure that staff members are knowledgeable about LEP processes and procedures.
-Adopts the following:

-- Initial and periodic training for staff, coming into contact with LEP persons, or any other aspect of this Plan. - Include training on the Policy and the LEP Plan during new employee orientation. - Provide video training for employees on the intranet. - What language assistance measures are available?
+Initial and periodic training for staff, coming into contact with LEP people, or any other aspect of this Plan.
+Include training on the Policy and the LEP Plan for new employees.
+Provide access to the language line video training for employees on the intranet.
+What language assistance measures are available?
 When should they be used?